SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/03-OSGtour.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Learn what software resources are available and how to access them.
+*   Learn what software resources are available on the OSG and how to access them from compute jobs.

 </div>

 <h2> Available Resources on OSG </h2>
 Commonly used software and libraries on the Open Science Grid are available in a central repository (known as OASIS) and accessed via the `module` command.
-We will see how to search for, load, and use software packages.
+We will see how to search for, load, and use software packages, whether on the submit node (`login.osgconnect.net`) or on the OSG grid.

 We will also cover the usage of the built-in `tutorial` command.
 Using `tutorial`, we load a variety of job templates that cover basic usage, specific use cases, and best practices.